acacheung/moonshine-cms/src/pages/menu/phase-1.md

         title: SPANISH TAPAS STYLE STEAK FRITES**
     title: THE MAIN AFFAIR
   - description: >-
-      Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-    items:
-      - description: >-
-          Consuming Raw or Undercooked Meats, Poultry, Seafood, Shellfish, or Eggs May Increase Your Risk for Food born Illness; Especially If You Have A Medical Condition
-        price: '**'
-        title: 'Consumer Advisory '
-    title: Consumer Advisory **
-  - description: >-
       Top it off with your favorite add-ons of sauces.
 Swap out your white rice for mixed greens for 2
     items: